-The Council of Great Lakes Governors (CGLG) - a partnership of the governors of the eight Great Lakes states and the Canadian provincial premiers of Ontario and Quebec - was tasked with creating a new common conservation standard to manage water diversions, withdrawals, and consumptive use proposals.
+The Council of Great Lakes Governors (CGLG)-a partnership of the governors of the eight Great Lakes states and the Canadian provincial premiers of Ontario and Quebec-was tasked with creating a new common conservation standard to manage water diversions, withdrawals, and consumptive use proposals.
 On December 13, 2005, the CGLG released (1) the Great Lakes-St. Lawrence River Basin Sustainable Water Resources Agreement and (2) the Great Lakes-St. Lawrence River Basin Water Resources Compact.
 These water management agreements ban new and increased diversions of water outside the Great Lakes Basin with only limited, highly regulated exceptions, and establish a framework for each state and province to enact laws protecting the Basin.
-The Compact needs to be approved by each state legislature, as well as the U.S. Congress, to achieve full force and effect as an interstate compact.
+The Compact needs to be approved by each Great Lake state legislature, as well as the U.S. Congress, to achieve full force and effect as an interstate compact.
 The Canadian federal government and the provinces of Ontario or Quebec are not parties to the Compact; the provinces are, however, signatories to the related international state-provincial Agreement.
+Currently, all Great Lakes states have enacted legislation approving the Compact.
+Congress has provided its consent to the Compact, and the President has signed the legislation (P.L.
+110-342).

 This report describes the characteristics of the Great Lakes, the interests they support, and possible threats to lake levels.
 It analyzes the federal laws and policies that regulate the diversion, withdrawal, and consumptive use of water from the Great Lakes.
 Also included is a discussion of the final Compact and Agreement and some of the issues raised by various interest groups.
 This report concludes with a general discussion on the relationship between compacts, federal law, and the Congress.
-This report will be updated as warranted.